March 6, 2026

 Consider this real-world case: An autonomous accounts payable agent, powered by high-fidelity data from an advanced IDP solution, receives a vendor invoice.

 This is the tangible impact of the shift from Copilot to Autopilot.
 It’s not just about task assistance; it's about complete process ownership.
-The future of agentic ai is one where entire business functions are managed with this level of intelligent, autonomous efficiency.
+The

 Multi-Agent Systems (MAS): The Architecture of the 2026 Enterprise